 From 2006-16, Costas served as the host of the critically-acclaimed and most-watched weekly studio show in sports, Football Night in America.
 He was also host of Football Night, the pregame show for NBC’s Thursday Night Football package, in its debut 2016 season.

-Costas also hosted pre-game coverage on NBC for Super Bowl XLIX, the most-watched program in U.S. television history (114.4 million viewers), as well as five other Super Bowls.
+Costas served as host for six NBC Super Bowls, including Super Bowl XLIX – the most-watched program in U.S. television history (114.4 million viewers).

-Costas hosts NBC’s coverage of the Olympics, Kentucky Derby, Preakness Stakes and Belmont Stakes and has hosted U.S. Open and Ryder Cup coverage.
+Previously, Costas served as host of NBC’s presentation of the Preakness Stakes and Belmont Stakes, as well as U.S. Open and Ryder Cup coverage.
 He contributes to a variety of NBC News programs, including NBC Nightly News and TODAY.
 He also handles play-by-play duties and is a commentator for MLB Network.